See what mortgage you qualify for

 If the appraisal report meets your lender’s expectations, they’ll begin the process of determining how much you’re qualified to borrow and start underwriting your loan.

-Or, if your loan doesn’t go through, your appraisal will be valid for 2 – 6 months.
+If your loan doesn’t go through, your appraisal will be valid for 2 – 6 months.
 You can always use the appraisal to try to refinance again, even if you end up working with a different lender.

 Getting your home appraised is a necessary and often valuable part of the refinance process.
-What may look like an added expense at first glance is designed to better inform you and the lender about the “true” value of your home.
+What may look like an added expense at first glance is performed to better inform you and the lender about the “true” value of your home.

 Freddie Mac.
 “Guide Section 5601.9.”
 Retrieved January 2022 from https://guide.freddiemac.com/app/guide/section/5601.9